What is a Personal Loan?

 Loan Against Property

 People seeking to get a loan and have private properties can take a loan against property.
 When taking out a loan against property, it doesn't matter if the property is residential or commercial.
 Some lenders even consider a piece of land as a property that can be used to secure the loan.
-The interest rate of a loan against property can range between 10% and 16%.

 Loan Against Mutual Funds